dbca-wa/wastd/docs/business_analysts.rst

 REQ The business owner shall provide sufficient staff time and resources for documentation, training, data entry, proofreading and curation.

+The turtle monitoring program will periodically re-evaluate projects, delivery, priorities, and even the target outcomes.
+This will cause requirements at the level discussed here to evolve and change over time.

+REQ The solution architecture shall allow an evolution of components ande so functionality.

+REQ The solution technology must be supported by DPaW OIM.

+REQ The solution technology must be within the skill range of the primary maintainer (FM).

+REQ (SFo) WAStD surveys should allow attachments (datasheets containing multiple records so we avoid duplicate attachments to individual records) as well as comments (e.g. climatic / environmental conditions or systematic errors in methodology impacting data capture / validity / changing assumptions, e.g. tracks blown away before capture leading to undersampling).

+REQ The solution shall be open source under an open license.

+REQ All requirements shall be translated completely into functional requirements, and have 100% test coverage.

+REQ The solution shall, if the technology allows, implement continuous integration and testing as well as continuous deployment.

 Business Process Annual Reporting
 =================================